Top 5 Questions To Ask a Designer

 3. How do you prefer we communicate throughout the process?

-4. Do you prefer to have full rein on the creativity or is it a collaborative process?
+4. Do you prefer to have full reign on the creativity or is it a collaborative process?